-How We Define It Why We Use It and Why It Is Useful to Investors Most Directly Comparable IFRS Measure/ Reconciliation Adjusted earnings and adjusted EPS Provides a more comparable basis to analyze earnings Net earnings Net earnings and diluted earnings per share Excluding the post-tax impacts of fair value and is also a measure commonly used by shareholders adjustments, amortization of other identifiable to measure our performance. intangible assets, other operating gains and losses, certain asset impairment charges, other finance costs or income, our share of post-tax earnings or losses in equity method investments, discontinued operations and other items affecting comparability.
+How We Define It Why We Use It and Why It Is Useful to Investors Most Directly Comparable IFRS Measure/ Reconciliation Adjusted earnings and adjusted EPS Provides a more comparable basis to analyze Net earnings and diluted earnings per share Net earnings: Excluding the post-tax impacts of fair value earnings and is also a measure commonly used adjustments, amortization of other identifiable by shareholders to measure our performance. intangible assets, other operating gains and losses, certain asset impairment charges, other finance costs or income, our share of post-tax earnings or losses in equity method investments, discontinued operations and other items affecting comparability.
 We calculate the post-tax amount of each item excluded from adjusted earnings based on the specific tax rules and tax rates associated with the nature and jurisdiction of each item.
-We also deduct dividends declared on preference shares Adjusted EPS is calculated from adjusted earnings using diluted weighted-average shares.
-Because the geographical mix of pre-tax profits and In interim periods, we also adjust our reported earnings losses in interim periods may be different from that for and earnings per share to reflect a normalized effective the full year, our effective tax rate computed in tax rate.
-Specifically, the normalized effective rate is accordance with IFRS may be more volatile by quarter. computed as the estimated full-year effective tax rate Therefore, we believe that using the expected full-year applied to pre-tax adjusted earnings of the interim period. effective tax rate provides more comparability among The reported effective tax rate is based on separate interim periods.
-The adjustment to normalize the annual effective income tax rates for each taxing effective tax rate reallocates estimated full-year income jurisdiction that are applied to each interim period's taxes between interim periods, but has no effect on fullpre-tax income. year tax expense or on cash taxes paid.
-Net debt and leverage ratio of net debt to adjusted EBITDA Net debt: Provides a commonly used measure of a company's Total debt (current indebtedness plus long-term leverage. indebtedness) Total indebtedness (excluding the associated unamortized transaction costs and premiums or discount) Given that we hedge some of our debt to reduce risk, plus the currency related fair value of associated hedging we include hedging instruments as we believe it provides a better measure of the total obligation associated with our outstanding debt.
-However, because we intend to hold our debt and related hedges to maturity, we do not consider the interest components of the associated fair value of hedges in our and cash equivalents.
+We also deduct dividends declared on preference shares.
+Adjusted EPS is calculated from adjusted earnings using diluted weighted-average shares.
+Because the geographical mix of pre-tax profits In interim periods, we also adjust our reported and losses in interim periods may be different earnings and earnings per share to reflect a from that for the full year, our effective tax rate normalized effective tax rate.
+Specifically, the computed in accordance with IFRS may be more normalized effective rate is computed as the volatile by quarter.
+Therefore, we believe that estimated full-year effective tax rate applied to using the expected full-year effective tax rate pre-tax adjusted earnings of the interim period. provides more comparability among interim The reported effective tax rate is based on separate periods.
+The adjustment to normalize the annual effective income tax rates for each taxing effective tax rate reallocates estimated full-year jurisdiction that are applied to each interim income taxes between interim periods, but has period's pre-tax income. no effect on full-year tax expense or on cash taxes paid.
+Net debt and leverage ratio of net debt to adjusted EBITDA Net debt: Provides a commonly used measure of a Total debt (current indebtedness plus longcompany's leverage. term indebtedness) Total indebtedness (excluding the associated unamortized transaction costs and premiums or Given that we hedge some of our debt to reduce discount) plus the currency related fair value of risk, we include hedging instruments as we associated hedging instruments, and lease believe it provides a better measure of the total liabilities less cash and cash equivalents. obligation associated with our outstanding debt.
+However, because we intend to hold our debt and related hedges to maturity, we do not consider the interest components of the associated fair value of hedges in our measurements.
+We reduce gross indebtedness by cash and cash equivalents.
+Provides a commonly used measure of a For adjusted EBITDA, refer to the definition Net debt to adjusted EBITDA: Net debt is divided by adjusted EBITDA for the company's ability to pay its debt.
+Our non- IFRS above for the most directly comparable IFRS previous twelve-month period ending with the measure is aligned with the calculation of our measure current fiscal quarter. internal target and is more conservative than the maximum ratio allowed under our contractual covenants in our credit facility.